sivakumar-murugesan/5DayForcast/README.md

 Used HTML5, Css3 , Javscript , Jquery and Bootstrap.

-Unzup the 5DayForecast, and open the  index.html in chrome / firefox browser, for some reason the api is failing in ie browser.
+Unzip the 5DayForecast, and open the  index.html in chrome / firefox browser, for some reason the api is failing in ie browser need to check.